IntelPython/numba-dpex/docs/user_guides/debugging/stepping.rst

 ``set scheduler-locking step``
 -------------------------------

-Debug of the first line of the kernel and functions works out twice.
+The first line of the kernel and functions is debugged twice.
-This happens because you are debugging a multi-threaded program and multiple events may be received from different threads.
+This happens because you are debugging a multi-threaded program, so multiple events may be received from different threads.
 This is the default behavior, but you can configure it for more efficient debugging.
 To ensure the current thread executes a single line without interference, set the scheduler-locking setting to on or step: